saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

 ```
 app.html('html as a string')
 ```
 > text() and html() methods will not append data to the element, but they will overwrite the existing data.
-Inner values are assigned to the element with use of `=` operator.
+Inner values are assigned to the element with `=` operator.

 - Create a child element into the element
 ```